todar/VBA-Style-Guide/README.md

-# VBA Style Guide() As Awesome
+# VBA Style Guide()

 *A mostly reasonable approach to VBA.*

-> Note: this guide assumes you are using Excel, but most concepts can be applied to other applications.
+> Note: this guide is from an Excel viewpoint, but most concepts can be applied to other applications.
+Also, this is currently under contruction and will be added to as I can.

 ## Table of Contents